 - The articles written by you

-Some information are very easy to find, and some takes a bit of digging to do.
+Some information is very easy to find, and some takes a bit of digging to do.

 Your digital footprint spans through a long time (sometimes even from your birth till now).
 The digital footprint doesn’t just contain things that you actively post online like your Facebook posts or Instagram pictures, but information that is scraped off from you even without your knowledge.
 Whenever you visit a website they directly have access to your IP address which in turn can be used to pinpoint your location.
 Remember that anything you post or do online, is going to last forever, and forever is a pretty long time ;).